paser-group/KubeSec/NOTES.md

 ### Rules to detect secuirty anti-patterns:

-- `Missing security context`: A kubernetes Pod or Deployment does not have security context specified i.e., the following is not used
+- `Missing security context`: ( **COMPLETED** ) A kubernetes Pod or Deployment does not have security context specified i.e., the following is not used
 ```
 spec:
   securityContext:
 ```

-- `Over-allocated privilege`: A Kubernetes Pod or Deployment uses `allowPrivilegeEscalation=true` or `privileged: true` while specifying security context, i.e., the following is used
+- `Over-allocated privilege`: ( **COMPLETED** ) A Kubernetes Pod or Deployment uses `allowPrivilegeEscalation=true` or `privileged: true` while specifying security context, i.e., the following is used
 ```
 spec:
  #hostNetwork: true